nariman/concord/README.md

 ## Installation

-You can install the latest version from PyPi:
+You can install the latest version from PyPI:

 ```bash
 pip install cncrd  # no vowels!
 ```

 Take a note, that `cncrd` has no vowels.
-PyPi is the only place, where Concord is named as `cncrd`.
+PyPI is the only place, where Concord is named as `cncrd`.
 Also, by now, Concord has a specific requirement - `rewrite` branch of [discord.py](https://github.com/Rapptz/discord.py).
 Take care of installing